BrightFocus Terms and Conditions of Grant Awards Template last updated March 2019.

 Funds shall be awarded to the Grantee Institution and not to individual Principal Investigators.
 All Grants must be used exclusively for research and research equipment not for overhead, capital expenditures, administrative costs or other peripheral costs, except where BrightFocus, in its discretion, may make an exception for costs associated with the publication of the results of the BrightFocus sponsored research in academic journals, or for costs associated with participation in academic conferences.

 The BrightFocus Grant may pay for all or a portion of the salary of the Principal Investigator provided the salary request is justified in the Grant application and is in accordance with rules specified in the application guidelines.
-Acceptance of these terms and conditions shall constitute an affirmation that the Principal Investigator is of the professional rank or status required by the application guidelines.
+Acceptance of these terms and conditions shall constitute an affirmation that Principal Investigator is of the professional rank or status required by the application guidelines.

-Discontinuation of Grant Funding
+Discontinuation of Grant Funding and Termination of Grant Agreement

 Anti-Terrorism Compliance